swcarpentry/python-novice-inflammation/_episodes/05-loop.md

 the loop finishes
 and the `print` function on line 5 tells us our final answer.

-Note that a loop variable is a variable that's being used to record progress in a loop.
+Note that a loop variable is a variable that is being used to record progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well: